 The students were a bit insecure and they all felt like Columbia rejects (I'm sure not everyone, but I get that feeling from a few people) The school is in a VERY noisy part of New York, expensive and I don't know if I'd be able to sit down and study at all!
 It balanced out however when the faculty seemed to be very nice.

-don't stress about interview length; I was accopted in december and very thrilled despite a 15 min interview.
+Don't stress about interview length; I was accopted in december and very thrilled despite a 15 min interview.
 I may not be going..
 It was a really short day - they really should have thrown in an information session, and financial aid presentation so that we feel like we're getting a thorough experience for coming all the way out there.

 It was pretty laid back.
 We sat on the couch waiting for our interview and a few students talked with us.
 After the interview, we took a quick tour, and then we went home.

-my interview was more like a conversation - in fact the doctor who interviewed me really enjoyed talking, so i did more listening than anything! just make sure, if you get this guy, that you get a few words in, so he'll remember you from the crowd!
+My interview was more like a conversation - in fact the doctor who interviewed me really enjoyed talking, so i did more listening than anything! just make sure, if you get this guy, that you get a few words in, so he'll remember you from the crowd!

 i went to NYU with the idea that i wouldn't want to go there - many negative stories. now, from what i've heard from students and faculty, it's one of my top choices.